sabrinacamp2/Non-Terra-GCP/Notes/Accessing Jupyter notebooks running in a GCP VM in a more secure way.md

 # Accessing Jupyter notebooks running in a GCP VM in a more secure way

 ### What's the problem?
-- The way we access our jupyter notebooks running in the VM is by navigating to the VM's associated external IP address and the port number (e.g. 8080) that we created a firewall rule to allow access to.
-When creating this firewall rule, we specified that _any public IP address_ can connect to `external_ip:8080`. **Allowing any public IP to access increases the risk of brute-force attacks, where attackers try to guess your credentials (jupyter notebook password or token).**
+- The way we access our Jupyter notebooks running in the VM is by navigating to the VM's associated external IP address and the port number (e.g. `external_ip:8080`).
+We created a firewall rule to allow access to this port.
+When setting up this firewall rule, we allowed _any public IP address_ can connect to `external_ip:8080`. **Allowing any public IP to access the port increases the risk of brute-force attacks, where attackers might try to guess your credentials (Jupyter notebook password or token).**
-	- Note: port 8080 and 5000 are standard, so it would be easy for someone to guess your port.
+	- Note: Ports like 8080 and 5000 are commonly used for web applications, making it easier for someone to guess the port and potentially access the notebook.
 ### Options
 To reduce risk, you have a few options:
-- **(This tutorial) Do not have an external IP associated with your VM**: Connect to the VM via an encrypted tunnel ([IAP tunneling](https://cloud.google.com/iap/docs/using-tcp-forwarding)) and forward the Jupyter server port to your _local machine_.
+- **(This tutorial) Do not associate an external IP with your VM**: Instead, connect to the VM via an encrypted tunnel ([IAP tunneling](https://cloud.google.com/iap/docs/using-tcp-forwarding)) and forward the Jupyter server port to your _local machine_.
   - **Advantages**:
     - The VM is not exposed to the public internet; access is through Google's infrastructure only.
     - The Jupyter server is not directly accessible via the web at all.
-- **(Not covered here) Limit externally accessible IP ranges**: Restrict access to your VM's port by specifying trusted IP addresses (e.g., home network, office network).
-Only these IPs can access the port that your notebook is running on.
+- **(Not covered here) Limit externally accessible IP ranges**: If you do use an external IP, restrict access to your VM’s ports by specifying trusted IP addresses (e.g., home network, office network).
+Only these IPs will be able to access the port on which your notebook is running.
 	- [ML GROUPS DOCS ON THIS?]

 ### How to connect: